JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 - <1.2: old visibility rules (see Issue for details)
 - 1.2.X: deprecation warnings reported on short names which are not going to be accessible anymore.
 Tooling suggests automated migration by adding full name.
 - \>=1.3: deprecation warnings elevated to errors.
-Offended code should add full qualifiers or explicit imports
+Offending code should add full qualifiers or explicit imports

 ### Non-constant vararg annotation parameters